Jamaine Jones

-Jamaine Jones is a professional Australian rules footballer for the West Coast Eagles in the Australian Football League (AFL).
-He is a small forward.
+Jamaine Jones is a former professional Australian rules footballer who played for Geelong and West Coast in the Australian Football League (AFL).
 Jones debuted in round 10, 2018 against Carlton at Kardinia Park, and scored a goal with his first kick.

 Jones was born in Broken Hill and was raised in a group home in Mildura.
+He is a Barkindji man.
 Aged 10, he was adopted by Sue Lovett and moved to Geelong where he played football for Belmont.
 Jones later moved to Heywood and won a 2015 premiership with its local club aged 16.
 He studied at Heywood District Secondary College, and later played for the North Ballarat Rebels.
 Jones said that he "didn't take footy too seriously" and was told by Talent Manager Phil Partington that he "wasn't going to make it" after struggling in his first year in the TAC Cup, but said the remark made him stronger for his second year.

 Jones was noticed by Geelong recruiter Stephen Wells after a best-on-ground performance in an inter-league match with Hampden League.
 He was drafted by Geelong with their last pick (number 48) in the 2017 AFL rookie draft – a pick described by coach Chris Scott as "as speculative as they come".
 Jones played in the 2018 JLT Community Series and was selected in Geelong's senior side after strong form in the Victorian Football League (VFL).